 When looking at your new spreadsheet, you’ll see the columns across the top of the screen are labeled with letters and the rows down the left side of your screen are numbered.
 The rest of your screen is filled with rectangles called cells.
 The cell in the top-left corner is probably highlighted in blue.
 If you start typing, the information will go in the highlighted cell.

 If you haven’t used Google Sheets or other spreadsheet programs like Excel, take some time to add information to different cells for practice.
 When you press enter, the data you enter will be saved and you will be moved to the beginning of the next row.
-If you want to move across the same row, just press tab.
-You can click on any cell to move to it and use arrow keys on the keyboard to move around the screen.
+If you want to move across the same row, just press the tab.
+You can click on any cell to move to it and use the arrow keys on the keyboard to move around the screen.

 Rather than typing everything in, you can cut and paste information into cells on your spreadsheet too.
-Deleting information from a cell is as easy as backspacing within the cell or clicking on the cell and then touching backspace to erase everything in the cell.
+Deleting information from a cell is as easy as backspacing within the cell or clicking on the cell and then touching the backspace to erase everything in the cell.

 How to Make a Vocabulary Bank in Google Sheets

 This process may look overwhelming but if you follow it step by step, you will have a basic vocabulary bank set up in no time!
 Then you can modify it as needed as you get used to using it.

 To make a vocabulary bank, we’ll organize and track words and their details.

 1. Start in cell A1 and label the columns across the top row of the spreadsheet:

 2. Add new vocabulary words to Column A. Fill in the new vocabulary words you are currently learning.
 I have listed an example of common Spanish vocabulary words below.